-No. Supporting clauses 17
+No. supporting clauses 17

-Supporting clauses applicable 15
+Applicable supporting clauses 15

-Supporting clauses not applicable 2 (8.11, 8.14)
+Non-applicable supporting clauses 2 (8.11, 8.14)

 Overall level of conformity High

-Non Conformances None
+Non-conformance None

 The MSRA requires that conservation and fisheries management measures prevent overfishing while achieving optimum yield on a continuing basis and sets out the standards (e.g., optimal use and avoiding overfishing) which are followed in managing the BSAI Atka mackerel, BSAI and GOA Northern rockfish, BSAI and GOA POP and GOA dusky rockfish fisheries in Alaska.
 The Council uses a multi-tier PA, which includes OY and MSY reference points.
 NMFS and the Council follow a multi-faceted PA (OFL, ABC, TAC, OY) to manage the federal target stocks fisheries, based on targets, limits, and pre-defined HCRs, as well as overall ecosystem considerations.
 These systems are described extensively in Fundamental Clauses 6 and 7 above.
 The objectives are spelled out clearly in FMPs for BSAI and GOA regions, and both FMPs contain long-term management objectives for the Alaskan BSAI Atka mackerel, BSAI and GOA Northern rockfish, BSAI and GOA POP and GOA dusky rockfish in Alaska fisheries.
-The state BSAI Atka mackerel, BSAI and GOA Northern rockfish, BSAI and GOA Northern rockfish, BSAI and GOA POP and GOA dusky rockfish in Alaska fisheries in assessing and managing the BSAI Atka mackerel, BSAI and GOA Northern rockfish, BSAI and GOA Northern rockfish, BSAI and GOA Northern rockfish, BSAI and GOA POP and GOA dusky rockfish in Alaska fisheries in assessing and managing the BSAI Atka mackerel, BSAI and GOA Northern rockfish, BSAI and GOA PO
+The state BSAI Atka mackerel, BSAI and GOA Northern rockfish, BSAI and GOA POP and GOA dusky rockfish fisheries are managed by ADFG and BOF.
+Extensive cooperation exists between federal and state authorities in assessing and managing the BSAI Atka mackerel, BSAI and GOA Northern rockfish, BSAI and GOA POP and GOA dusky rockfish in Alaska stocks.

 AFSC runs the Economic and Social Sciences Research Program in Alaska.
 The aim of the Program is to provide economic and sociocultural information to assist NMFS in meeting its stewardship responsibilities with activities being conducted in support of this mission.
 The Council has established the Social Science Planning Team to improve the quality and application of social science data that informs management decision-making and program evaluation.
 The FMPs include a substantial section on the economic and socioeconomic characteristics of the fisheries and communities in Alaska.
-There is a detailed annual SAFE report on economic status of Alaskan fisheries (Spencer and Ianelli 2022) and a section on economics in the SAFE reports.
+There is a detailed annual SAFE report on economic status of Alaskan fisheries (Aydin et al. 2023; Adams et al. 2023) and a section on economics in the SAFE reports.
 Harvest levels for each groundfish species or species group that are set by the Council for a new fishing year are based on the best biological, ecological, and socioeconomic information available, and follow a rigorous and public peer-reviewed process.